 I like homeschooling a lot more than I like exercising.
 That’s probably obvious to you based on my blog posts.
 After all, this is a homeschool blog.
-And aside from my one random Hot Pants post, I never talk about fitness.

 But I’ve discovered that homeschooling is like exercising in many ways.

 1. Small, repeated investments have a big pay off in the long term.

 Going to the gym doesn’t instantly give you the figure you’re longing for.
 (I wish!)
 But a commitment to exercise will show dramatic results if you stick with it — even if it is only 20 minutes a day, three times a week.
 Homeschool is like that.
 Short, daily lessons like Charlotte Mason recommended seem to be insignificant.
 But they build a foundation of learning which reaps huge dividends.

 Some days we jump from ten minutes of artist study to ten minutes of poetry to fifteen minutes of grammar.
 Are we really accomplishing anything?
 Yes, we are.
 There is power in a little done often.
 And with short lessons there is no time to get burned out or bored.

 2. If you don’t do it right, you are just wasting your time.

 With exercise, if you do it wrong, you can actually hurt yourself instead of contribute to your wellness.
 I certainly don’t want to perpetuate any fear on the part of homeschool moms that they are teaching their children in the “wrong” ways.
 But every mom should carefully evaluate how she makes her educational decisions.

 Are the methods you use in line with the educational goals you have?
 Are you spinning your wheels with methods that don’t work or that sap the love of learning from your child?
 Are you in a rut?
 Just like you ask the advice of a trainer when you’ve reached a plateau in your fitness efforts, sometimes a homeschool mom needs to seek the advice of a mentor or read a how to homeschool book.